Taina-conde/app-crushMosquitos/README.md

-# Crush Mosquitos game - React App
+# Smash Mosquitos game - React App

 Now you are finally able to get your own back on all the mosquitos that keeps anoying you at night!
 Select the level of difficulty and start smashing some mosquitos.
 If you still have any live left when the timer goes off, you got rid of them and they won't disturb your dreams anymore.
 If you can't keep up with them, well... try again!